Berry Production (BF 122)

 Target Audience

-This course will be especially helpful to those folks that are exploring the possibilities of growing berries for income – be it supplemental or for their livelihood.
+This course will be especially useful if you are exploring the possibilities of growing berries for income – be it supplemental or for your livelihood.
 The material presented will assume little past knowledge of farming, but a background in gardening will be very helpful.
-Additionally, because the pest complex, production systems and appropriate cultivars vary so much from region to region, this course targets farmers in the Northeastern United States.

 Learning Objectives